-The City of Batavia treats the wastewater produced by its residents at a treatment facility in the southwest quadrant of the City.
+The City of Batavia treats the wastewater produced by its residents at a treatment facility in the Town of Batavia, near the southwest quadrant of the City.
 The plant is bounded by Route 33 to the north, Donahue Road to the west, Route 98 to the east and Rose Road to the south.